RaphaelFelten/MaterializeModal/README.md

 Removes the image.
 #### getImage()
 Returns a `FormData` object of the selected image.
-#### hideDropzone()
-Hides the Dropzone field.
 #### addChipsField(chips)
 Adds a chips field to the form - the argument is an array of chips equal to the structure of chips in a form field.
 #### insertCollection(options)
 Inserts a collection.
 ###### Options:
 - width - Integer - Width of the collection in % - default = 100
-- sortable - Boolean - Indicates if the collection items should be sortable - works with the library Sortable.js
 - searchBar - Boolean - Indicates if a search bar should be added
 - items - required - Array - Array of objects.
 Each item has a couple of properties: